Top 30 APIs for best developer experience

 • PayPal: The PayPal REST API is organized around transaction workflows, including orders, payments, subscriptions, invoicing, and disputes.
 The API is extensive and organized, making it easy for a developer to integrate PayPal.

-• Twilio: Twilio API allows developers to interact with most communication technology.
+• Twilio API: Twilio allows developers to interact with most communication technology.
 As an API-first company, Twilio provides extensive documentation and a thriving community.
 Plus, the ability to use telecommunications through API calls is way too rad!

 • Lob: Lob API provides access to their intelligent, direct mail platform.
 You can even trigger physical mail campaigns.
 It’s an intensive API for developers to interact with digital and paper mail campaigns.

-• Notion: Use the Notion API to connect pages and databases to the tools you use every day, creating powerful workflows.
+• Notion API: Notion’s API connects pages and databases to the tools you use every day, creating powerful workflows.

 • Datadog: Datadog API is easy to get started with from their docs.
 Quickly make your first call using their Postman Public Workspace.